killtheyak/killtheyak.github.io/README.md

 [Kill The Yak][KillTheYak] is a website with guides that will reduce the time you spend yak shaving.

+## Contribute content

 If you are interested in contributing content, see the [killtheyak-pages][] repo.

 ## Hacking

 Kill The Yak is a small Flask app that uses Flask-FlatPages and Flask-Frozen to build the static content.
-The app itself lives in the [killtheyak/ directory](https://github.com/killtheyak/killtheyak.github.com/tree/master/killtheyak).
+The app itself lives in the [killtheyak/ directory](https://github.com/killtheyak/killtheyak.github.io/tree/master/killtheyak).
 Feel free to use, modify, or just browse around.

 ### Requirements